bbatsov/zenburn-emacs/README.md

 [Zenburn](http://slinky.imukuppi.org/zenburnpage/) theme for vim, developed by Jani Nurminen.
-It's my personal belief (and that of its many users I presume) that it's one of the best low contrast color themes out there and that it's is exceptionally easy on the eyes.
+It's my personal belief (and that of its many users I presume) that it's one of the best low contrast color themes out there and that it is exceptionally easy on the eyes.

 This theme uses the new built-in theming support available starting